-A wrong site surgery can arise from numerous circumstances, such as when a surgeon performs a procedure on the wrong side or site of the body, a completely wrong procedure is performed, or a surgery is performed on the wrong patient.
+Wrong-site surgery can arise from numerous circumstances, such as when a surgeon performs a procedure on the wrong side or site of the body, a completely wrong procedure is performed, or surgery is performed on the wrong patient.

 Although this seems like it should be an unlikely event, statistics show that this happens as high as forty times every week in the United States.

 Wrong-site surgery is a devastating problem that often arises for any number of reasons.
 It often results from a lack of planning to miscommunication or the blatant neglect of a surgeon.
 This can have shattering results for the patient and the surgeon.
 Wrong-site surgery is not just an orthopedic surgery problem that occurs because a surgeon operates on the wrong limb.

 There are many different types of wrong-site surgeries.
 Examples include:

 - Operating on the wrong limb or side of the body

 - Amputation of the wrong limb or body part

 - Performing surgery on the wrong level of the spine during back surgery